CDLUC3/uc3-ssm/README.md

   hostname: localhost
 ```

-2. Migrate Dynamic Properties to SSM
+## Step 2.
+Migrate Dynamic Properties to SSM

+_Run `aws ssm put-parameter` to change the debug level.
+Note: the application must implement a mechanism to reload configuration on demand in order to use dynamic properties._

 ```
 production: